Getting Started with NVIDIA NeMo RL + LLM

 Someone posted a job wanting RL experience to optimize a tree classifier.
 My first thought: that's catastrophically over-engineered.
 My second thought: I don't actually know enough about RL to be sure.

-I've spent the last two weeks diving into NVIDIA NeMo RL-their toolkit for training LLMs using reinforcement learning.
-This post is what I wish I had when I started: a practical, no-fluff guide to getting started with RL + LLMs without a PhD.
+So I spent two weeks finding out.
+I dove into NVIDIA NeMo RL -- their toolkit for training LLMs using reinforcement learning.
+This post is what I wish I'd had when I started: a practical, no-fluff guide to getting started with RL + LLMs without a PhD.

 What is RL + LLM?
 (And Why Should You Care?)